jazzfool/thunderclap/Widgets.md

 - **`Themed.....`** ✔️
 - **`Focusable..`** ✔️
 - **`Layable....`** ✔️
+- **Properties:**
+    - `foreground`: Color of the checkmark.
+    - `background`: Color of the checkbox.
+    - `focus`: Color used to indicate focus (usually in the form of a border).
+    - `checked`: Whether the checkbox is checked.
+    - `disabled`: Whether the checkbox can be interacted with.
 - **Outgoing Event Queues:**
     - `event_queue`: `CheckboxEvent`
         - `press`: The checkbox has been pressed.